By Christopher Walljasper

 CHICAGO, Sept 19 (Reuters) - Chicago wheat fell on Monday on an expected increase in Russia's crop that will compete with U.S. exports, already hampered by a strong U.S. dollar, traders said.

-Soybeans were underpinned by Chinese export demand, while corn eased slightly on broader economic uncertainty.
+Soybeans were underpinned by Chinese export demand, while corn ended up slightly after two-sided trade on broader economic uncertainty.

 Russian consultancy IKAR raised its forecast of Russia's 2022 wheat crop by 2 million tonnes, noting the world's largest wheat exporter will have 47.5 million tonnes available for shipment in the 2022/2023 marketing year.

-Equities and crude oil fell, while the dollar firmed ahead of central bank meetings in the United States and elsewhere which could see borrowing costs rise globally.
+Equities and crude oil fell, while the dollar firmed ahead of central bank meetings in the United States and elsewhere which could lead to higher borrowing costs globally.

 Continued Ukrainian grain export shipments into world markets also weighed.

 Some 165 ships with 3.7 million tonnes of agricultural products have left Ukraine in a safe shipping channel.
 Another ship chartered by the United Nations World Food Programme left Ukraine with around 30,000 tonnes of wheat for Ethiopia.

 Soybeans prices rose as U.S. exporters sold 136,000 tonnes of the oilseed to China, the U.S. Department of Agriculture said.

 "The beans are taking off on new demand today," said Jack Scoville, market analyst at The Price Futures Group.
 "We're getting closer to harvest, so that will weigh on things more and more."